UtrechtUniversity/yoda/docs/design/data-requests.md

 Because researchers only have ownership of subcollections they themselves have created, they cannot access data requests by other researchers.

-### Management of data requests
+### Management and review of data requests
-Data managers must be able to view all submitted data requests.
-They are enabled to do so by membership of a group (e.g. "brainmorphlab-datamanagers"; see Group Manager) that has group manager permissions on the public collection mentioned above (these include read and write permissions).
+BoD members and data managers must be able to view all submitted data requests.
+They are enabled to do so by membership of a group (e.g.
+"brainmorphlab-datamanagers"; see Group Manager) that has group manager permissions on the public collection mentioned above (these include read and write permissions).
 Because these permissions are recursive, they also apply to the subcollections made by researchers.

-To assign a research proposal for evaluation to a DMC member, the data manager can give the DMC member read and write permissions on the subcollection in which the research proposal is stored.
-DMC membership is determined by membership of a particular group (e.g. "brainmorphlab-dmc"), acting as a pool from which the data manager may pick an appropriate member.
+Upon assignment of a research proposal for evaluation to a DMC member, the DMC member is granted read and write permissions on the subcollection in which the research proposal is stored.

-Because multiple research groups may use on a Yoda instance, multiple data manager and DMC groups may be created so that data requests meant for data of a particular research group can be handled by data managers associated with that research group.

-### Evaluation of research proposals
+DMC membership is determined by membership of a particular group (e.g.
+"brainmorphlab-dmc"), acting as a pool from which the data manager may pick an appropriate member.

 A DMC member can evaluate a research proposal through a web form.
 The evaluation is saved as a JSON-formatted file in the subcollection that also holds the research proposal itself.

+Because multiple research groups may use a Yoda instance, multiple data manager and DMC groups may be created so that data requests meant for data of a particular research group can be handled by data managers associated with that research group.

-### Approval of research proposals
+### Final evaluation of research proposals
-Board of Directors (BoD) representatives also belong to a particular group (e.g.
-"brainmorphlab-bodr".
-They have the same rights as those in the data manager group, thus allowing them to view the research proposal and the evaluations of the reviewing DMC members.
+BoD members also belong to a particular group (e.g. "brainmorphlab-bod".
+They have the same rights as those in the data manager group, thus allowing them to view the research proposal and associated reviews.

-A BoD representative can approve a research proposal through a web form that sets the value of the approval_status AVU of the research proposal JSON file to "approved".
+A BoD member can approve a research proposal through a web form that sets the value of the status AVU of the research proposal subcollection to "approved".

-### Evaluation of data requests
-After the approval of a research proposal, the data manager evaluates the data request.

-### Approval of data requests
-If the data manager approves the data request, the approval_status AVU of the data request JSON file is set to "approved".

 ### Creation of DTAs
-After approving the data request, the data manager creates a DTA and adds it as a PDF file to the subcollection (through a web form).
-The requesting researcher will receive a request to upload as signed copy of this document.
+After the data request has been approved, the data manager creates a DTA and adds it as a PDF file to the subcollection (through a web form).
+The researcher will receive a request to upload as signed copy of this document.

 ### Approval of DTAs
 The DTA created by the data manager is made available to the researcher.
-Once the researcher has created as signed copy of the document, he can upload it through a web form.
+Once the researcher has created a signed copy of the document, he can upload it through a web form.
 The signed copy is saved in the subcollection.
 The data may now be made available to the researcher by the data manager.